DIY Wedding Officiant Handbook

 About my work

-I started this work because my best friends asked me to officiate their wedding nine years ago.
+I started this work because my best friends asked me to officiate their wedding over ten years ago.
 We worked together closely to develop a completely unique ceremony.
-After the ceremony, I got a gazillion compliments and the family started calling me ‘Rebbe' (a Yiddish word derived from Hebrew 'Rabbi' that means "master, teacher, mentor").
-So after looking into rabbinical school, I decided that the Kohenet Hebrew Priestess Institute was a good fit for developing myself as a ritualist.
+After the ceremony, I got a gazillion compliments and the family started calling me ‘rebbe' (a Yiddish word derived from Hebrew 'Rabbi' that means "master, teacher, mentor").
+After looking into rabbinical school, I decided that the Kohenet Hebrew Priestess Institute was a good fit for developing myself as a ritualist.

-I charge $2500-$4000 to work with couples on this process.
-I’ve only ever gotten great feedback, no one regrets putting time and energy into this process.
+I charge $3500-$5000 to work with couples on this process.
+I’ve only ever gotten great feedback, no one regrets putting time and energy into it.
 Now I want to share it with more people.
 I want it to be financially accessible and available.
-So I created the DIY Wedding Officiant Class.
-Maybe you have been asked to officiate your friend or family member’s wedding, maybe you are interested in becoming an officiant.
-Either way, this course is for you!
+So I created the DIY Wedding Officiant Handbook.
+Maybe you have been asked to officiate your friend or family member’s wedding, perhaps you want to offer this to a friend or family member who will officiate your commitment ceremony, maybe you are interested in becoming an officiant.
+Whatever the reason, this course is for you!